 Best Power Wheels Quick Chargers

 Without further ado, let’s explore some of the best Power Wheels chargers to keep those wheels turning and your little one smiling!
 Remember, always check the in-toy battery before clicking that ‘buy’ button.

 SafeAMP 12-Volt Charger for Power Wheels

 This charger can fit two distinct types of Fisher-Price Power Wheels batteries.
 It’s compatible with gray Power Wheels batteries, specifically those with gray and orange lids.

 This charger can also be used with SafeAMP replacement 12V batteries.
 With an output of one amp per hour, you could charge your tot’s vehicle in eight to twelve hours.

 Bestlaixing 12 Volt Battery Charger

 While this charger has the perfect head to fit Power Wheels batteries, it does have a relatively unimpressive amp output.
 However, it also has an automatic shut-off feature that can help you prevent undue damage to your kid’s car.

 This is a great option for those ready to plug in their child’s set of wheels and walk away.
 You’ll just need to stay away for a while if you want to enjoy a full battery upon returning.

 Power Wheels 00801-1778 Gray Battery Charger

 If you have your vehicle model number handy (it should be located within the owner/user manual), you can compare to see if it falls within the 00801-1778 range.
 This option is an official Power Wheels charger, and it’s compatible with the gray 12V vehicle battery.

 Finding a quick charger for your child’s electric toy car doesn’t have to be a challenging ordeal.
 To choose the best option for your little one’s tiny vehicle, you’ll want to pay attention to the toy’s model and battery type.

 You’ll also need to consider your preferred charger’s amperage, voltage, and compatibility before making a final purchase.
-We’ve included some of our top picks to help you save time and ensure you end up with the best possible Power Wheels battery charger.
+I’ve included some of our top picks to help you save time and ensure you end up with the best possible Power Wheels battery charger.